 Additionally some courses require students to purchase or supply text books, kits, tools, uniforms and personal protection equipment.
 Some specific materials may be purchased through the GOTAFE Bookshop.
 A full list with associated costs will be provided to you at your course information session or during the pre-training review Interview.

-Completion of the following seven units, or their equivalent, which constitute the requirements for the FNSSS00014 Accounting Principles Skill Set:
+Completion of the following six units, or their equivalent, which constitute the requirements for the FNSSS00014 Accounting Principles Skill Set:

 - FNSACC311 Process financial transactions and extract interim reports

 - FNSACC312 Administer subsidiary accounts and ledgers